MohamedElsayed-21/Mastering-Embedded-Linux/1-Linux Adminstration/1- Basic concepts & commands/Linux Architecture.md

 2. **Kernel Space**: The core of the OS, responsible for managing system resources and providing controlled access to hardware.
 It includes essential components such as device drivers and system services.
 3. **User Space**: Where user applications and system utilities execute, interacting with the kernel through system calls.
 ![Gnu-Linux Architecture](../Images/GNULinux%20arch%20.png)
-## Role of the Operating System

-The operating system (OS) serves as an intermediary between user applications and the hardware.
-This ensures:

-- **Abstraction**: Applications do not need to manage hardware directly.
-- **Security**: Prevents unauthorized access to hardware.
-- **Resource Management**: Allocates CPU time, memory, and I/O efficiently.

 ## Privileged vs. User Mode